-Third benefit of writing small tests is that if it fails, it will not block other functionality from being tested.
+The third benefit of writing atomic tests is that if it fails, it will not block other functionality from being tested.
 For example, the test I mentioned above.
 If it fails on Step 3, then you might never get to check if the Blog page works or that the Search functionality works.
 Assuming that you don’t have other tests to check this functionality.
 As a result of a large test, you will reduce your test coverage.

-Finally, another great benefit of writing small tests is that they will run quicker when parallelized…
+Finally, another great benefit of writing atomic tests is that they will run quicker when parallelized…

-The total automated suite feedback time will be as slow as your slowest test
+Your entire automation suite run time will be as fast as your slowest test